January 6 – January 9, 2017

 This is a perfect example of the kindness and generosity I’ve received over and over from The Tribe.
 (My regular readers will recall when my vehicle died a sudden death in 2016, and how The Tribe and a host of other people came to my rescue, in a manner that was extremely generous).
 I didn’t ask for anything this time, and yet it was offered to me.
 I got WiFi in my van, and it changed everything.

 For one, it paid for itself very quickly, because I didn’t have to drive into town almost every day to check my WiFi, which saved on gas.
-And I also didn’t have to pay for coffee to get a password, and I wasn’t sitting in McDonald’s with that horrible food tempting me all the time.
+And I also didn’t have to pay for coffee to get a password, and I wasn’t sitting at McDonald’s with that horrible food tempting me all the time.
 I could check my emails from anywhere I could get a signal, and even create blogs to share with you.
 It was wonderful….Oh…and THANK YOU AGAIN…you know who you are.
 I’m still a very happy lady!

-Of course, having internet meant having power to run my laptop and the Jetpack etc., and eventually that led to a dead battery.
+Of course, having internet meant having power to run my laptop and the Jetpack etc., and eventually, that led to a dead battery.
 But I got help with that also, however, I’ll tell you that story another time.

 As my friend Debbie of the TBI Girl blog says, The Road Provides…and it sure does.